 - € 25,000 goes to a project of the Swiss Organisation CEAS in Madagascar.
 “They will install 3 Solar – powered kiosks for schools in rural villages of Madagascar”

 - We donate € 35,000 to a project of the Africa Conservation Trust, South Africa. ”The Zululand Community Solar Project aims to provide solar lighting systems to families living in the Kwadlakuse and Esikhuthwaneni communities – two deeply rural villages in Northern KwaZulu – Natal.
 This region forms part of the Zululand District Municipality, one of the poorest districts in South Africa largely due to its history as a marginalised homeland.

-- A project of the Palestinian organisation Applied Research Institute – Jerusalem gets € 30,000 for the installation of solar installations in schools and other community buildings in Bethlehem.
+- A project of the Palestinian organisation Applied Research Institute – Jerusalem gets € 30,000 for the installation of solar installations on houses of poor families in Bethlehem.

 - € 20,000 goes to the Belgian organization Solar without Borders (Solar zonder grenzen) for the installation of 4 more smart solar kiosks and mini grids in Togo and/or Benin.

 - The French organization FONDEM gets € 20,000 to improve the living conditions of about 150 people by installing 2 solar water pumps in Senegal.